NamitaMalik/routeParams-in-AngularJS/README.md

 In the above code, we have extracted the url using ```$location.path()```.
 We have then split this path on the basis of separator '/'.
 We know that ```split()``` method returns an array of strings split using the separator ('/' in this case) and this array has been stored in a variable named as ```url```.
 We have then simply stored the parameters of url in ```$scope.firstParameter``` and ```$scope.secondParameter``` variables.

-But, this is a bad practice and perhaps an ugly way, since we have hardcoded the index in order to get the parameters.
+But, this is not a good practice and perhaps an ugly way, since we have hardcoded the index in order to get the parameters.

 And also when we have better solution to extract parameters so this way doesn't makes sense at all.
+But one benefit of **$location** service is that it can be used even when **$routeProvider** is not used.

 Now, let's see that better solution: